 I cloth diaper because it’s cheap.

 There are tons of reasons to use cloth with your babies.
 It saves the environment from filling landfills with disposables.
 And because of the chemicals added to disposables, they often break out sensitive baby skin.
-Cloth is the only thing some baby bottoms can handle.
-They’re also super cute, and go with everything!

 Click here to start your cloth collection.